bangbay/wp-user-avatar/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5 =
+* New Feature: Ability to disable Gravatar avatars
+* New Feature: Upload size limiter for Contributors & Subscribers
+* New Feature: French and German translations

 = 1.4 =
 * New Feature: Setting to allow all users to upload avatars